Aramith phenolic resin : why it makes the difference !

 maximum impact resistance.
 Tests show Aramith phenolic balls to withstand

-to over 50 times more impacts than other polymer or polyester balls.
+to over 50 times more impacts than other phenolic or polyester balls.
 They

 are also twice more scratch-resistant.